SentiaResearch

 Market Context

-Forward consensus models continued top-line expansion, with average revenue estimates of $483.1B for FY2029 and $627.7B for FY2030, and EPS estimates of $11.62 and $12.60 respectively.
-These figures imply the market is underwriting multi-year compounding consistent with the durable iPhone and Services growth observed in the current first half.
+Forward consensus models continued multi-year growth, with average revenue estimates of $483.1B for FY2029 and $662.3B for FY2030, alongside EPS estimates of $11.79 and $12.82 respectively.
+These are third-party expectations, not Sentia forecasts, but they indicate the market is underwriting durable compounding consistent with the reinvestment intensity visible in the rising line.

 Risks & Watchpoints